BestTimesToVisit.com Logo

 When is the absolute best time to visit Petra to avoid the crowds and the heat?

 Honestly, spring (March to May) and autumn (September to November) are your sweet spots.
 The weather is pleasantly warm, perfect for exploring the vast site without wilting.
-While these are popular times, visiting early in the morning, right when the gates open, will give you precious quiet time with the Treasury before the main rush arrives.
+While these are popular times, arriving right when the gates open at 6 AM is your golden ticket to experiencing the Siq and Treasury with fewer people and cooler temperatures.

 How many days do you need in Petra, Jordan?